Selje Municipality

-Selje was one of the first three Episcopal sees in Norway (Oslo, Nidaros, and Selje).
-After the diocese was moved to Bergen, monks took over the church in Selje, which was later destroyed by pirates in 1536.
-The municipality of Selje was also home to the Selje Abbey, a former Benedictine monastery located on the island of Selja.
+Selja was one of the first three Episcopal sees in Norway (Oslo, Nidaros, and Selja).
+After the diocese was moved to Bergen, monks took over the old Selje Church, which was later destroyed by pirates in 1536.
+The municipality of Selje was also home to the Selja Abbey, a former Benedictine monastery located on the island of Selja.
 Ruins of the abbey and church can still be seen on the island.

 General information

 Selje was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 The original municipality was identical to the historic Selje prestegjeld with the sub-parishes (sokn) of Hove and Vågsøy.
 The municipality originally included all of the Stadlandet peninsula, the island of Vågsøy and the mainland area north of the mouth of the Nordfjorden.

-On 1 January 1910, the southwestern district of Vågsøy was separated from Selje to form two new municipalities: Nord-Vågsøy and Sør-Vågsøy.
-The sub-parish of Hove was renamed Selje at the same time.
-After the separation, Selje had a population of 3,367 residents.
+On 1 January 1910, Selje Municipality was divided into three municipalities: